Starbucks launches Tie-Dye Frappuccino for summer

 TAMPA, Fla.
-(WFLA) – Starbucks is launching the ultimate tasty summer accessory, the new Tie-Dye Frappuccino blended beverage.
+(WFLA) – Starbucks has launched the ultimate tasty summer accessory, the new Tie-Dye Frappuccino blended beverage.

-The coffee chain is offering the special tie-dye drink starting Wednesday and will be available for the next five days as long as supplies last.
+The coffee chain is offering the special tie-dye drink until Monday or as long as supplies last.

 Starbucks’ Tie-Dye Frappuccino vibrantly stands out with colors of yellow, red and blue swirls and is topped with vanilla whipped cream and dusted with yellow, red and blue powder.
 The wild colors come from turmeric, red beet and spirulina.